CNN Exclusive: New Hampshire GOP Gov. Sununu says he will not run for president in 2024 | KRDO

 Sununu’s decision further defines the GOP’s 2024 field and means there won’t be a home-state contender in New Hampshire, leaving the Republican contest in the first-in-the-nation primary state wide open.

+Sununu argued that if Republicans nominate Trump, they are helping President Joe Biden.

+“If Republicans nominate him, then we’re saying a vote for him in the primary is effectively a vote for Joe Biden.
+I mean that’s ultimately how the math will play out,” Sununu said.

-Sununu has also said the Republican Party’s messaging needs to be more inspirational and less combative, a tonal shift from several prominent GOP politicians.
+Sununu has previously said the Republican Party’s messaging needs to be more inspirational and less combative, a tonal shift from several prominent GOP politicians.

 “I think the Republican Party as a whole just wants to get out and fight as opposed to saying, ‘Look, let’s remember what we’re about – limited government, local control, believing in individual responsibility.
 That’s the live-free-or-die spirit of New Hampshire, and the model works really well,” the governor told Bash then.